-Odometer fraud is another major problem on the rise in the United States and Canada.
-One of the easiest ways for an unethical car dealer to make big profits fast is to "rollback" an odometer.
-Keep in mind, it's not always the dealer's fault, they may have bought the vehicle with the odometer already tampered with.
+Odometer fraud is another major problem in the United States and Canada.
+One of the easiest ways for an unethical car dealer to make big profits fast is to “roll back” an odometer.
+Remember, it’s not always the dealer’s fault; they may have bought the vehicle with the odometer already tampered with.

 The introduction of digital odometers was supposed to make this impossible.
 However, it just made it easier for the scammers.
-The mileage is stored in the cars computer or brain.
-A talented hacker can get in and rollback the mileage of the vehicle to increase its value.
-I've personally seen how easy it is to rollback an odometer on a vehicle and it is something you should be worried about.
+The mileage is stored in the computer or brain of the car.
+A talented hacker can get in and roll back the vehicle’s mileage to increase its value.
+I’ve personally seen how easy it is to roll back an odometer on a car, and it is something you should be worried about.

 These unethical practices cost unsuspecting car buyers millions of dollars a year.
-A vehicle history report will tell you if the odometer has been tampered with and protect you from buying a car that has a rolled backed odometer.
-Click here to visit AutoCheck Vehicle History Reports.
+A vehicle history report will tell you if the odometer has been tampered with and protect you from buying a car that has a rolled-backed odometer.

-All you have to do is turn on the news to see another natural disaster taking place somewhere in North America.
-You ever wonder where all those vehicle's end up after a hurricane, tornado, wild fire or flood?
-Most of them end up salvaged, repaired and back into circulation for car buyers like you.
+All you have to do is turn on the news to see another natural disaster somewhere in North America.
+Do you ever wonder where those vehicles end after a hurricane, tornado, wildfire, or flood?
+Most of them are salvaged, repaired, and back into circulation for car buyers like you.

-During Hurricane Katrina that almost 600,000 vehicles were reported to be damaged by flood and debris.
+During Hurricane Katrina, almost 600,000 vehicles were damaged by flood and debris.
 Insurance companies pay off the actual cash value of these cars to the owners and lien holders.
-The insurance companies then send them to auctions to recoup as much money as they can.
+The insurance companies then send them to auctions to recoup as much money as possible.
 Normally pennies on the dollar.

-Companies such as shade tree mechanics, body shops, repair facilities and even unethical dealers fix these cars and resale them to the public.
+Companies such as shade tree mechanics, body shops, repair facilities, and even unethical dealers fix these cars and resale them to the public.
 I remember hundreds of these cars going through major auctions about 3 to 6 months after Katrina.
 Dealers and wholesalers attend these auctions to buy inventory for their dealerships.
-We had to be very careful, even as dealers, not to buy these cars.
-So many of these vehicles slipped through the system, most of us got stuck with a few of these cars in our inventories.
+We had to be very careful, even as dealers, not to accept these cars.
+These vehicles slipped through the system, and many made it to car lots nationwide.

 Another trick is to repair these vehicles and get them as far away as possible from where they were damaged.
-A car from Katrina, after repaired is less likely to be scrutinized if it is being sold in California or yes, even Canada.
-The short story is, you never know where a car will end up once it's repaired and put back into circulation.
+After Katrina, an automobile is less likely to be investigated if it is sold in California or, yes, even Canada.
+The short story is that you never know where a car will end up once it is repaired and placed back on the lot to sell.

-All a free VIN check does is let you see how many records are attached to a vehicle.
-There may be only a few records attached to a vehicle.
-However, you want to review the complete history detailed information of the vehicle before you commit to spending thousands of dollars.
+You want to review the vehicle’s complete history and detailed information before you commit to spending thousands of dollars.
 Again, I stress it will be money well spent.
-Check your VIN for free here.

-Purchasing a vehicle history report is not a substitute for having a used car inspected by a certified independent mechanic, it should be viewed as additional protection.
-There are many fender benders that never get reported to the proper authorities, hail damage is one that gets overlooked a lot.
-A mechanic can tell you if the car has been in a wreck or it has been painted no matter how small of a discrepancy it may have.
+Purchasing a vehicle history report is not a substitute for having a used car inspected by a certified independent mechanic; it should be considered additional protection.
+Many fender benders never get reported to the proper authorities; hail damage often gets overlooked.
+A mechanic can tell you if the car has been in a wreck or it has been painted, no matter how small of a discrepancy it may have.

-Car Buying Tip - A vehicle history report will tell you about the title (wrecked, flood-damaged, etc.), what the vehicle was used for, and the odometer history of a car.
+The report will tell you about the title (wrecked, flood-damaged, etc.), what the vehicle was used for, and the odometer history of a car.
 A certified mechanic will protect you from any mechanical or cosmetic defects of the car and will double-check to make sure what was reported is correct.